pyscf/pyscf.github.io/source/theory/scf.rst

 PySCF also implements two other similar DIIS algorithms, namely, EDIIS :cite:`kudin2002black` and ADIIS :cite:`hu2010accelerating`.
 Interested readers should refer to the reference.
-An example of switching to different DIIS schemes can be found in :download:`examples/scf/24-tune_diis.py </../examples/scf/24-tune_diis.py>`
+An example of selecting different DIIS schemes can be found in :download:`examples/scf/24-tune_diis.py </../examples/scf/24-tune_diis.py>`

 Co-iterative augmented hessian (CIAH) second order SCF solver